jayanthkoushik/corgy/docs/corgy.types.md

 ### _class_ corgy.types.WritableFile(path)
 `Path` sub-class representing a writable file.

+* **Parameters**

+    **path** – String or path-like object.

+If the path exists, it must be a file, and it must be writable.
+If the path does not exist, the path’s directory must exist and be writable. `ValueError` is raised otherwise.

 User directory and environment variable expansion is performed on the path.
 To disable this behavior, set class attributes `do_expanduser` and `do_expandvars`